avikram2/CS466AffineGapPenaltyAlignment/README.md

 Final Project CS 466 Ayush Vikram: Extending Pairwise Global Alignment Algorithm to Handle Affine Gap Penalties

 Code Usage:
-The implementation is present in alignment.py
+The entire implementation is present in alignment.py

 Firstly, you can set up your scoring parameters by using an object of the ScoringFunction class.